You are here

 Assistant Professor of Hispanic Studies

-Julia Chang is Assistant Professor of Spanish in the Department of Romance Studies and a member of the core faculty in Feminist, Gender, and Sexuality Studies.
+Julia Chang is Assistant Professor of Spanish in the Department of Romance Studies, a member of the core faculty in Feminist, Gender, and Sexuality Studies, and affiliated faculty in the Southeast Asia Program.
 She holds a PhD in Hispanic Language and Literatures with a Designated Emphasis in Women, Gender, and Sexuality from the University of California, Berkeley.
 She has also taught at Brown University and San Quentin State Prison.
 Her areas of specialization include nineteenth-century Spanish literature and culture with a special focus on the realist novel, gender studies, and medical hygiene.
 More recently, she has begun research on Hispano-Filipino relations and late Spanish imperialism.

-Professor Chang’s current book project, Blood and Chastity: Narratives of Purity in Spanish Realism, examines the fictional afterlife of limpieza de sangre (blood purity) by examining realism’s fallen women—caught in a bind between modern gender ideals and the persistence of blood-based social hierarchies.
+Professor Chang's current book project (under review)--Blood Novels: Fictions of Caste and Chastity in Modern Spain--examines the cultural and theoretical significance of blood and bloodlines in Spanish realism.
+In reading fiction alongside medical literature, Blood Novels demonstrates that the politics of blood played a decisive role in social hierarchies and the management of life in an era of belated modernization and imperial decline.
 She also has two new research projects.
 The first examines the racialized and gendered contours of Hispano-Filipino relations after the opening of the Suez Canal in 1869.
 The second theorizes the concept of utility in relation to military masculinity in the aftermath of American emancipation and Spanish colonial defeat.

 - FGSS 2010: Introduction to Feminist, Gender, and Sexuality Studies